ChiaraVis/TweetUsr/README.md

 ```

-The script ```predict.py``` is an exemplary classification process using the classifier serialized through ```learn.py```.
-The script takes a folder with a users' pickled tweepy Status objects and prints out the prediction.
-Rather fake examples (as they were learned on) are these:
+The script ```predict.py``` is an example script of the classification process which uses the classifier serialized through ```learn.py```.
+The script takes a folder with pickled tweepy Status objects of a user and prints out the prediction.
+Rather fake examples (as they were partially used for learning already) can be run on samples of status objects of two users:

 ```
-$ python predict.py /home/nikola/tools/tweetpub/statuses/dfiser3/
+$ python predict.py status_samples/dfiser3/
-['private']
+private
-$ python predict.py /home/nikola/tools/tweetpub/statuses/24UR/
+$ python predict.py status_samples/24UR/
-['corporate']
+corporate
 ```